Fundamentals of Radar Signal and Data Processing (2016)

 Overview of radar imaging

-Associate Professor Amit K Mishra graduated from the National Institute of Technology (NIT) in Rourkela, India.
+Professor Amit K Mishra graduated from the National Institute of Technology (NIT) in Rourkela, India.
+Amit is the acting convener for the Radar Master's.

 After two years of industrial experience at Wipro, an Indian multinational information technology, consulting and outsourcing service company, and at the Defence Research and Development Organisation (DRDO), an agency of the Republic of India, responsible for the development of technology for use by the military, he did his PhD at the University of Edinburgh in Scotland.